by Debra Dian

 “When Jesus came into Peter’s house, he saw Peter’s mother-in-law lying in bed with a fever.
 He touched her hand and the fever left her, and she got up and began to wait on him.
 When evening came, many who were demon-possessed were brought to him, and he drove out the spirits with a word and healed all the sick.
 This was to fulfill what was spoken through the prophet Isaiah: ‘He took up our infirmities and bore our diseases.’”

-Suddenly, the scripture Rhen had just read, inspired by the Holy Spirit within, urged him to pray in faith.
+Immediately, inspired by the Holy Spirit within, Rhen felt urged to pray in faith.
 “Lord Jesus, from your throne in heaven, just as you did when here on Earth, speak a word of healing to Ms. Greta…and Ms. Greta, in the name of Jesus Christ our Lord, receive the healing touch of Jesus…”

 Greta’s eyes fluttered a few seconds, then slowly her eyes opened and seeing her daughter Frieda, she softly smiled then closed her eyes again as if sleeping.
-Rhen closed his eyes and continued to pray.
+Rhen closed his eyes and continued to pray quietly.
 After a few minutes, Greta opened her eyes again and asked for water.

 Frieda almost laughed with joy while she went for a cup of water.
 She helped Ms. Greta raise her head to sip the water while Rhen introduced himself again seeing that she had noticed his presence and looked surprised.

 Ms. Greta felt strengthened, strong enough to sit up in bed.
 Frieda helped prop the pillow behind her back.
 Greta glowed with peaceful joy.
-She thanked Frieda and then she turned toward Rhen and thanked him for coming.
-“Did you pray for me or was I dreaming…seemed like the Lord was by my side…he touched my forehead and then I woke up…”
+She thanked Frieda and then she turned toward Rhen and thanked him for praying.
+“Surely I was dreaming…seemed like the Lord was by my side…he touched my forehead and then I woke up…and now I feel better.”

 Rhen became wide-eyed and radiant with joy.
 “I was reading from the scriptures about Jesus healing Apostle Peter’s mother-in-law and then I prayed that he would heal you too…and he did!”